 The raw size and power of school buses naturally make them less prone to serious injuries and fatalities in the event of an accident.
 The vehicle’s frame and safety enhancements protect students and other passengers from being seriously injured from a collision, even in the absence of seat belts and other safety restraints.

-Furthermore, school bus drivers are pre-screened and trained extensively to provide students and other passengers with a safe environment.
-Drivers participate in pre-employment and random drug and alcohol screenings to ensure they are capable of driving responsibly and are also advised of best practices for security and emergency medical procedures should an accident occur.
+School bus drivers are vetted and trained extensively to provide students and other passengers with a safe environment.
+Drivers participate in pre-employment and random drug and alcohol screenings to ensure they are capable of driving responsibly and can respond to emergency situations if they arise.